longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

-### ➡️ Briefing of dataframe:
+### Briefing of dataframe:

-> Data in table df_payment_report has 5 columns and 919 records, all of them are in correct data types.
+> Data in table *df_payment_report* has 5 columns and 919 records, all of them are in correct data types.
 The table has 0% of missing values and 0% of duplicated values.
 No actions needed.
-> Data in df_payment_report has 3 columns and 492 records, all of them are in correct data types.
+> Data in table *df_product* has 3 columns and 492 records, all of them are in correct data types.
 Also, the table has 0% of missing values and 0% of duplicated values.
 No actions needed.
-> Dataframe has 3 columns with wrong data type, I suggest we can change:
+> Data in table *df_transactions* has 3 columns with wrong data type, I suggest we can change:
 >  - timeStamp -> change to datetime data type.
 >  - sender_id -> change to int64 data type.
 >  - receiver_id -> change to int64 data type.
-> In addition, the 3 columns also have missing values:
+> In addition, the 3 columns of *df_transactions* also have missing values:
 >  - sender_id -> need to validate data with data provider/ fill up data according to extra_info (if available).
 >  - receiver_id -> need to validate data with data provider/ fill up data according to extra_info (if available).
 >  - extra_info -> need to validate data with data provider/ fill up data according to sender_id (if available).